Miguel Comminges

 Miguel Gregory Comminges (born 16 March 1982) is a Guadeloupean former professional footballer.
-He also represented the Guadeloupe national football team.
-A versatile player, Comminges played on either side of defence, as well as in midfield.
+Having spent his career in France, England, Wales, and the United States, he played for the Guadeloupe national team.
+A versatile player, he played on either side of defence, as well as in midfield.

 Comminges began his career playing for Amiens SC, breaking into the first-team during the 2001–02 season.
 He joined Stade Reims of Ligue 2 the following season, and spent four years with the club.
 In 2007, Comminges moved to England, signing for Football League One side Swindon Town on a one-year deal, after a successful trial, and played regularly during the 2007–08 season.
 When his contract expired, he signed for Championship side Cardiff City on a free transfer.
 During his time at Cardiff, Comminges was briefly loaned out to Carlisle United.
 In January 2011, he left Cardiff and joined Southend United on a free transfer for the remainder of the 2010–11 campaign.
 He was released by Southend at the end of the season, and later signed for MLS side Colorado Rapids in September 2011.
 Comminges left the club when his short-term contract expired in January 2012.
 He joined League One side Stevenage, signing in September 2012 after a successful trial period, and spent a season at the club before being released in May 2013.